adi868/Cards-Memory-Game/README.md

-# Pokémon Cards Memory Game
+# Pokémon Card Memory Game

 ## Overview
 Hello Pokémon Masters (or masters-in-training)!
 Welcome to the Pokémon Clicky-Game.
 This is a desktop and mobile-friendly Pokémon-themed game that tests your ability and memory in tracking and choosing amongst a randomized array of images.
 Try as catch as many Pokémon as you can!
 But be careful.
 Don't click the same one more than once!
 Check it out at [Pokémon Clicky-Game](https://adi868.github.io/Deployed-Clicky/).